example42/Example42-tutorials/slides/PuppetTutorial/20_PuppetDB.md

 # PuppetDB installation
-For a complete overview of the installation process check the official documentation and choose between installatio from [puppetdb module](http://docs.puppetlabs.com/puppetdb/latest/install_via_module.html) or from [packages](http://docs.puppetlabs.com/puppetdb/latest/install_from_packages.html).
+For a complete overview of the installation process check the official documentation and choose between installation from [puppetdb module](http://docs.puppetlabs.com/puppetdb/latest/install_via_module.html) or from [packages](http://docs.puppetlabs.com/puppetdb/latest/install_from_packages.html).

 PuppetDB can persist data either on an embedded HSQLDB database or on PostgreSQL.
 The latter is definitively recommended on production environment where there are a few dozens of servers or more.